JaredTMurray/Cryptocurrencies/README.md

       - ![](https://github.com/JaredTMurray/Cryptocurrencies/blob/main/Elbow.png)

       - I then copy the dataframe and create the variable proedictions to create return DataFrame with predicted clusters that has the values for "Class"
       - I concatentate the df_crypto and df_crypto_pca DataFrames to form one dataframe clustered_df
+      - Also, I concatentate the df_coinname to add Coinname column and I add the Class column  by addfive_clusters dataframe to clustered_df dataframe (See In and Out 16).

 -	Part 4: Visualizing Cryptocurrencies Results (See [crypto_clustering](https://github.com/JaredTMurray/Cryptocurrencies/blob/main/crypto_clustering.ipynb))